Constraint on the early-formed dark matter halos using the free-free emission in the Planck foreground analysis: Conclusion

 Since it depends on the formation history of DM halos, the intensity is sensitive to the density fluctuations.
 We have found that the large mass variance promotes the DM halo formation at high redshifts, and increases the diffuse background intensity.

 By comparing the intensity of the free-free emission observed by the Planck satellite, we have put an upper limit on the mass variance at the present epoch, $\sigma_0(M)$.
 The observed free-free emission is highly anisotropic and the intensity averaged only in high galactic latitude region is lower than that of the all-sky averaged free-free emission.
 We have shown that the comparison with the emission at high galactic latitude makes the constraint stronger.
-The obtained constraint on the mass variance from intensity averaged only in high galactic latitude region is $\sigma_0 < 20$ in the mass range $10^{10} M_\odot < M < 10^{13} M_\odot$.
-This constraint allows us to provide the limit on the primordial curvature perturbations with simple assumptions, $P_\zeta(k) \lesssim 10^{-7}$ for $1~\mathrm{Mpc}^{-1} \lesssim k \lesssim 100~\mathrm{Mpc}^{-1}$.
+The obtained constraint on the mass variance from intensity averaged only in high galactic latitude region is $\sigma_0 < 20$ in the mass range $10^{12} M_\odot < M < 10^{13} M_\odot$.
+This constraint allows us to provide the limit on the amplitude of the delta-function-type primordial curvature power spectrum, $P_\zeta(k) \lesssim 10^{-7}$ for $1~\mathrm{Mpc}^{-1} \lesssim k \lesssim 100~\mathrm{Mpc}^{-1}$.

 We have demonstrated that the measurements of the diffuse background free-free emission can probe the abundance of early-formed DM halos.
 However, there are several theoretical uncertainties related to the nonlinear structure formation in our estimation.
 One of such uncertainties is the baryon gas profile in DM halos.
 In order to investigate this uncertainty, we calculate the diffuse background intensity with a different gas profile model as in Ref.~\cite{2002MNRAS.336.1256K}.
 We have found that the difference of the gas profile models provides the suppression of the signal by a factor of two.